Table of Contents

 score_widgets[i].value = score

-Basically, from this code block, more actions can be plugged in to after the output = F.softmax(output, dim=1).detach().cpu().numpy().flatten().
-For example, a simpler counter can be added, and it will emit some metrics to say AWS cloudwatch for further metrics aggregation and dashboard building.
+Basically, from this code block, more actions can be plugged in after the output = F.softmax(output, dim=1).detach().cpu().numpy().flatten().
+For example, a simpler counter can be added, and it will emit some metrics to say AWS CloudWatch for further metrics aggregation and dashboard building.

 import torch.nn.functional as F